 Keys and CSPS CSP Type Generation Input / Output Storage Destruction Description User Password (if PED configuration and Optionally selected) 7 - 64 character data string N/A Input from host using ICD communication path Flash memory encrypted with PSK N/A User provided password input by the operator as a second factor of authentication data.
+PED Authentication Data (if PED configuration) 48-byte random value AES-CTR DRBG Input / Output via direct connection to PED Not stored On module N/A A 48-byte random value that is generated by the module when a role is created and is written out to the PED key via the Trusted Path.
 Password (Authentication Data if Password configuration) 7 - 255 character data string N/A Input from host using ICD communication path Not stored On module N/A User provided password input by the operator as authentication data.
-User Password (if PED configuration and Optionally selected) 7 - 64 character data string N/A Input from host using ICD communication path Flash memory encrypted with PSK N/A User provided password input by the operator as a second factor of authentication data.
-Key Cloning Domain Vector (KCV) 48-byte random value AES-CTR DRBG Input/Output via direct connection to PED Flash Memory encrypted with PSK N/A 48-byte value that is used to control a partitions ability to participate in the cloning protocol.
+Key Cloning Domain Vector (KCV) 48-byte random value AES-CTR DRBG Input/Output via direct connection to PED Flash Memory encrypted with PSK N/A 48-byte value that is used to control a partition's ability to participate in the cloning protocol.
 It is either generated by the module or imprinted onto the module at the time the module is initialized.
 The value is output from the original module in the domain onto a PED key to enable initializing additional modules into the same domain.
-User Storage Key (USK) AES-256 AES-CTR DRBG Not Input or Output Flash memory encrypted with User's Authentication Data and KEK and MTK N/A This key is used to encrypt all sensitive attributes of all private objects owned by the User.
-Security Officer Master Key (SMK) AES-256 AES-CTR DRBG Not Input or Output Flash memory encrypted with SO's Authentication Data and KEK and MTK N/A This key is used to encrypt all sensitive attributes of all private objects owned by the SO.
+User Storage Key (USK) AES-256 AES-CTR DRBG Not Input or Output Flash memory encrypted with User's Authentication Data and KEK N/A This key is used to encrypt all sensitive attributes of all private objects owned by the User.
+Security Officer Master Key (SMK) AES-256 AES-CTR DRBG Not Input or Output Flash memory encrypted with SO's Authentication Data and KEK N/A This key is used to encrypt all sensitive attributes of all private objects owned by the SO.
 Partition Storage Key (PSK) AES-256 AES-CTR DRBG Not Input or Output Flash memory encrypted with USK N/A This key is unique per-partition and used to encrypt all CSP that are shared by all roles of a given partition.
-Global Storage Key (GSK) AES-256 AES-CTR DRBG Not Input or Output Flash memory encrypted with MTK, Flash memory encrypted with PSK N/A 32-byte AES key that is the same for all users on a specific Luna cryptographic module.
-It is used to encrypt permanent parameters within the non-volatile memory area reserved for use by the module.
+Global Storage Key (GSK) AES-256 AES-CTR DRBG Not Input or Output Flash memory encrypted with PSK N/A 32-byte AES key that is the same for all users on a specific Luna cryptographic module.
+It is used to encrypt permanent parameters within the non- volatile memory area reserved for use by the module.
+Root Certificate RSA-4096 public key certificate Loaded at manufacturing Certificate Output in Plaintext Flash memory in plaintext N/A The X.509 public key certificate corresponding to the Root Key.
+It is self-signed.
+Used in verifying Manufacturing Integrity Certificate (MIC) and firmware updates.
+Manufacturer's Integrity Certificate (MIC) RSA-4096 public key certificate Loaded at manufacturing Certificate Output in Plaintext Flash memory in plaintext N/A The X.509 public key certificate corresponding to the Manufacturing Integrity Key (MIK).
+It is signed by the Root Key.
+Used in verifying